sjgknight/creds-hugo-research-group/content/project/2021-Launch/intro.md

 | School sector | Galleries, libaries and museums | Technology and Edtech companies | Learning across communities and life-stages | UTS and other universities | Your organisation?                             |
 -->

-Below, we share some of our headline thinking, as an invitation to think with us.
+Below, we share some of our headline thinking.

-> Our partners are across galleries, libaries and musuems; technology and edtech organisations; the primary and secondary education sector; organisations that span learning over lifestages, and across communiuties; and UTS and other universities.
+> Our partners are across galleries, libaries and musuems; technology and edtech organisations; the primary and secondary education sector; organisations that span learning over lifestages, and across communiuties; within UTS and other universities.

 All of our partner contexts, and expertise, are important.
 We hope you’ll take up this invitation to add more voices of expertise in response to these brief provocations.